-For further information about Java varargs, see the description from Oracle at http://download.oracle.com/javase/1,5.0/docs/guide/language/varargs.html.
+Tip: For further information about Java varargs, see the description from Oracle at http://docs.oracle.com/javase/tutorial/java/javaOO/arguments.html.

 In the following example, the user permission to trade the "/FX/EURUSD" product on tenors of one week ("1W"), two weeks ("2W"), and three weeks ("3W") is denied.
 The example assumes that tenor permissions are in the "Tenor" namespace, and that the name of each tenor identifies the action that must be denied.